cbebe/420/Lab2/lab_report.md

 # Description of Implementation

+### Scheme 1: A Single Mutex Protecting the Entire Array

+### Scheme 2: Multiple Mutexes, Each Protecting a Different String

+### Scheme 3: A Single Read-Write Lock Protecting the Entire Array

+For this scheme, a read-write lock was implemented as a struct which contains the necessary attributes:

+- The number of readers, writers, and pending writers
+- A single mutex, which acts as the lock
+- Two conditions for either the reader or writer to proceed

+The read lock does a condition wait if there is an active writer or pending writers.
+When it is done waiting, the number of readers is incremented, and it is granted access to read the content from the array.
+The write lock does a condition wait if there are active readers or an active writer, and the number of pending writers is incremented.
+When granted access to the lock, the number of pending writers is decremented, the number of writers is incremented, and it writes to the array.

+The read-write lock is unlocked under the following conditions:

+- If there is a write lock, then unlock and clear the number of writers
+- If there are multiple active readers, then decrement the number of readers and let the pending readers proceed to flush all pending readers
+- If there are no more pending or active readers and there is a pending writer, let the writer proceed
+- If there are no pending writers, let any pending readers through

+Upon the end of the string array, the lock is destroyed.

+### Scheme 4: Multiple Read-Write Locks, Each Protecting a Different String

+In this scheme, multiple read-write locks are initialized for each string in the array.
+In other words, we are maintaining an array of read-write locks of size _n_, the size of the array.
+This way, when a read or write to the _i_-th string of the array is performed, the _i_-th lock will protect it.

+Upon the end of the string array, the array of locks is destroyed and memory allocated to the array of locks is freed.

 # Performance Discussion

 | n    | Scheme 1     | Scheme 2     | Scheme 3     | Scheme 4     |